Learn more about our diverse investment strategies and funds.

 Our working relationships should be based on fairness, respect, honesty and collaboration.
 That means we have zero tolerance of any form of harassment, abuse, discrimination or bullying of colleagues, contractors, suppliers, or anyone we deal with.
 All colleagues should behave in a way that supports an inclusive culture, embracing all forms of diversity.
 This applies during our daily business activities and also when we are in the communities in which we work.
 We respect human rights and reject any form of modern slavery.

-Please see our Modern Slavery Act Statement available on the website.
+Please see our Modern Slavery Act Statement available on our website.

 We are a customer-focused organisation and our TCF framework for treating our customers fairly enables us to assess how we view, measure how we treat and deliver and improve fair outcomes for our customers.